Johannesburg, California

 Johannesburg is a census-designated place (CDP) in Kern County, California, in a mining district of the Rand Mountains.
 Johannesburg is located 1 mi east-northeast of Randsburg, at an elevation of 3517 feet.
 The terminus of the Randsburg Railway was here from 1897 to 1933.
 The population was 113 at the 2020 census, down from 172 at the 2010 census.
 Johannesburg is divided from the neighboring community of Randsburg by a ridge.
-The town is frequently referred to as "Jo-burg" by locals and frequent visitors to the northwest Mojave Desert.
+The town is frequently referred to as "Joburg" by locals and frequent visitors to the northwest Mojave Desert.

 History

 Johannesburg was founded to support mining operations at Randsburg.
 In addition to providing rail access, the region's first wells were operated by companies located in Johannesburg.
 During the first half of the 20th century, the Rand Mining District was the principal gold producing region of California.
 Activity centered on the Yellow Aster Mine, discovered in 1894.
 In 1919, the Rand Silver Mine was discovered east of town on Red Mountain.
 The Rand Mine produced more silver than any mine in California.

 Johannesburg was named by miners who had previously worked in the gold-producing region of South Africa.
 Containing the city of Johannesburg, South Africa, this region is in the Witwatersrand, and is frequently referred to as "the Rand."

 The first post office at Johannesburg opened in 1897.